Quantum Risk Analysis: Beyond (Conditional) Value-at-Risk: Introduction

+For the first case study, we use a canonical quantum amplitude estimation and we find that an increasing number of ancilla qubits leads to an accuracy towards the true value in case of the expectiles.
+In contrast, the accuracy in case of the Range Value-at-Risk is less accurate.
+The example is based on two assets.
+In~\prettyref{rem:scalingRealWorldProblem} we argue that for more assets we can use known numbers from literature to extrapolate the circuit depth.

-We find that the algorithms converge in an adequate manner depending on the number of qubits used for loading the distribution.
-Further, the efficiency of noisy intermediate-scale quantum devices are evaluated by applying different variants of the amplitude estimation on a real quantum computer, namely the IBMQ Kolkata device.
-The expectile calculation is robust against the noise of the real quantum hardware and an iterative variant of the amplitude estimation leads to the lowest estimation errors.
-In contrast, the results for the Range Value-at-Risk are significantly affected by the noise of the quantum device.
+In the second case study we find that the algorithms converge in an adequate manner depending on the number of qubits used for loading the distributions.
+Furthermore, the efficiency of noisy intermediate-scale quantum devices are evaluated by applying different variants of the quantum amplitude estimation on a noisy simulator.
+The expectile calculation is robust against the noise of a real quantum hardware and an iterative variant of the quantum amplitude estimation leads to the lowest estimation errors.
+In contrast, the results for the Range Value-at-Risk are significantly affected by the noise from a quantum device.

 \textbf{Structure of this manuscript:} In~\prettyref{sec:definition_risk_measures}, we introduce the risk measures of interest.
 In~\prettyref{sec:bisection}, we state the algorithms for expectiles and Range Value-at-Risk.
 In~\prettyref{sec:quantum_algorithm}, the implementation of the operators used in the quantum amplitude estimation is described.
-In~\prettyref{sec:numerical_study}, we compare the performance of the algorithms for Value-at-Risk, Conditional Value-at-Risk, expectiles and Range Value-at-Risk via a numerical case study.
-Some technical facts and additional figures are shifted to Appendix~\ref{sec:technical_facts} and~\ref{sec:figures}.
+In~\prettyref{sec:numerical_study}, we compare the performance of the algorithms for Value-at-Risk, Conditional Value-at-Risk, expectiles and Range Value-at-Risk via two numerical case studies.
+A conclusion and outlook is given in~\prettyref{sec:conclusion}.
 For the sake of completeness, the mathematical background of the analyzed risk measures and properties of expectiles that are important for applying the root search algorithm are stated in Appendix~\ref{sec:mathematicalBackground}.
+Information on the construction of the circuits to load a probability density function are postponed to Appendix~\ref{sec:distributionLoading}.
+Additional figures are shifted to Appendix~\ref{sec:figures}.